Aniee2002/Discord-Bot/README.md

 # Discord-Bot

-A Discord bot that provides inspirational quotes and roasting capabilities.
+A Discord bot that provides inspirational quotes and has roasting capabilities.

 ## Features